-The Company had no outstanding borrowings as of August 4, 2007.
-During the twenty-six weeks ended August 4, 2007, letters of credit were issued, but there were no borrowings other than letters of credit that cleared after business hours.
-The average balance during the twenty-six weeks ended August 4, 2007 was approximately \$0.2 million and the average interest rate was 8.49%.
-The maximum outstanding letters of credit were \$38.3 million during the twenty-six weeks ended August 4, 2007.
-Letters of credit outstanding as of August 4, 2007 were \$36.0 million and availability as of August 4, 2007 was \$39.0 million.
-The interest rate charged was 8.25% as of August 4, 2007.
+As of November 3, 2007, we had outstanding borrowings of \$12.9 million.
+During the thirty-nine weeks ended November 3, 2007, various letters of credit were issued, and as of November 3, 2007 we had letters of credit outstanding of \$29.0 million (\$27.0 million in merchandise letters of credit and \$2.0 million in standby letters of credit).
+The average balance during the thirty-nine weeks ended November 3, 2007 was approximately \$0.4 million and the average interest rate was 7.83%.
+The maximum borrowings under the facility were \$13.3 million during the thirty-nine weeks ended November 3, 2007.
+Availability as of November 3, 2007 was \$33.1 million and the interest rate charged was 7.50% as of November 3, 2007.

-Primarily as a result of the delay in completion of our financial statements caused by our stock option investigation and our discussions with Disney regarding breaches of the License Agreement, we were not in compliance as of August 4, 2007 or thereafter with the financial reporting covenants under the Amendments to the Hoop Loan Agreement or the provision requiring Hoop to comply with the License Agreement.
+Primarily as a result of the delay in completion of our financial statements, we were not in compliance as of November 3, 2007 with the financial reporting covenants under the Amended Hoop Loan Agreement or the provision requiring Hoop to comply with the License Agreement.
 However, we obtained waivers from our lenders for such noncompliance.
 There were no fees associated with obtaining these waivers through August 30, 2007.
-However, we were required to pay a fee of \$48,000 to have the waiver extended from August 30, 2007 through the date this Quarterly Report on Form 10-Q was filed with the SEC.
+However, we were required to pay a fee of \$48,000 to extend the waiver from August 30, 2007 through January 1, 2008.